 If you have been around for a while you will know that I am British, and I grew up eating lemon curd as an alternative to jam on bread, warm toast and crumpets.
-It was always one of my favourite things and I’ve been desperate to make a vegan version that tastes just as good as the original.
-And this is it!
+It was always one of my favorite things and I’ve been desperate to make a vegan version that tastes just as good as the original.
+And this eggless lemon curd recipe is it!

-- Fresh lemon juice & zest – for zippy flavour and tartness.
+- Fresh lemon juice & lemon zest - For zippy flavor and tartness.

-- Light coconut milk – eggs not only thicken, they provide richness.
-Light coconut milk helps to replace that.
-Light because we don’t want our curd to taste of coconut.
+- Light coconut milk - Eggs not only thicken, they provide richness.
+Light coconut milk helps to replace that richness in a eggless and dairy-free lemon curd recipe.
+Light coconut milk because we don’t want our curd to taste of coconut.

-- Turmeric – to boost that lovely yellow colour.
-You can’t taste it at all in the finished curd.
+- Turmeric - To boost that lovely yellow color.
+It's just a tiny but and you can’t taste it in the finished curd.

-- Vegan butter – Just like in traditional versions, butter is used to add extra richness and glossiness.
-In this recipe it is optional though.
-It’s still really good without it but if you aren’t watching your oil intake I highly recommend adding it for that extra bit of decadence.
+- Vegan butter - Just like in traditional versions, butter is used to add extra richness and glossiness.
+As this is a dairy-free lemon curd we are using dairy-free vegan butter.
+You can omit the butter if you prefer to eat oil-free.
+It’s still really good without it, but if you aren’t watching your oil intake I highly recommend adding it for that extra bit of decadence.

-- Salt – because a pinch of salt makes everything better!
+- Salt - because a pinch of salt makes everything better whether savory or sweet!

 How to make Vegan Lemon Curd

-Whisk over a low/medium heat until the curd starts to thicken and can easily coat the back of a metal spoon then remove from the heat and whisk in the optional vegan butter.
+- Whisk over low/medium heat until the curd thicken and can easily coat the back of a metal spoon.

+That's all there is to it.
 It’s really hard not to eat it straight from the pan.
 Even hot it’s incredibly good.
-Just be careful if you sneak a taste as with all of that sugar it is super hot and could burn your mouth.
+Just be careful if you sneak a taste as with all of that sugar it is super hot and can burn your mouth.

-– Use real lemons.
-The bottled juice is nowhere near as flavourful.
+- Use real lemons.
+The bottled juice is nowhere near as flavorful.

-– Don’t reduce the sugar.
-It provides, sweetness, flavour and structure.
+- Don’t reduce the sugar.
+It provides, sweetness, flavor and structure.

 - Feel the lemons when you buy them.
 Choose the ones that feel heaviest.
 They contain more juice than the lighter ones.